 Justin Massa is an innovator and entrepreneur with expertise in food, big data, housing, open gov data, and civil rights.
 His work centers on connecting industries, companies, and governments which have historically lagged behind with the technologies and data they need to leap ahead.
 He is currently Director of Business Strategy at IDEO’s Chicago studio.

 Justin was previously the founder and President of Food Genius, a venture-backed big data and analytics company in the food industry whose customers include US Foods, McDonald’s, Safeway, Coca-Cola, and Kraft.
 Food Genius has been named to Entrepreneur Magazine’s “100 Brilliant Companies” list and was the recipient of a Chicago Innovation “Up and Comer” Award and a Core77 Design Award.
-He remains an active member of Food Genius’ board of directors.
+Food Genius was acquired by US Foods in April 2016.

 Food Genius was part of the Summer 2011 class of Excelerate Labs, was the first-ever “Startup in Residence” at IDEO‘s Chicago studio, and was the first company to “graduate” from 1871.
 Justin has been named to the Crain’s Chicago Business Tech50 list (2012) and Chicago’s Food & Drink 50 (New City, 2013).
 Food Genius was the winner of Ad Age’s “Brand Hacks” on behalf of the Food Network (2012).

 Early in his career, Justin was a radio DJ, a fair and affordable housing advocate, a kindergarten teacher, and an undercover civil rights researcher (although not all at the same time).